-- [47] The LTC Home says that the law firm's request is an abuse of process and that it should be denied access to the records at issue for that reason. - [48] In the Notice of Inquiry I sent to the LTC Home at the beginning of this inquiry I asked it to explain why it believes I should find that the request is an abuse of process, what factors I should consider when making this determination, and what the consequences of that finding should be. - [49] After reviewing the LTC Home's representations on this issue, I determined that I did not need to hear from the other parties before deciding on this issue.
-Below, I have set out the most relevant parts of the LTC Home's arguments and I follow with my reasons for finding that the law firm's request is not an abuse of process. - [50] The LTC Home begins by stating that the right of access under FIPPA is not engaged where the head is of the opinion on reasonable grounds that the request for access is frivolous or vexatious, and the head may refuse the request in such circumstances. - [51] The LTC Home relies on the Ministry of Government and Consumer Services "Freedom of Information and Protection of Privacy Manual" which it says describes a frivolous and vexatious request as including those which amount to an abuse of the right of access.
-According to the LTC Home, the manual says the IPC considers it an abuse of process to use the access process to "make requests that are excessively broad in scope or unusually detailed" or which "coincide with the timing of other events (e.g., court proceedings)." - [52] The LTC Home says that it has received multiple notifications as an affected third party of requests for access to records pertaining to the Outbreak.
-Specifically, it says that 10 separate access requests for identical or similar records were made to the hospital, the North Simcoe Muskoka Local Health Integration Network (now called Ontario Health atHome), the Ministry of Long-Term Care, the Simcoe Muskoka District Health Unit, the Orillia Soldiers Memorial Hospital, Ontario Health, and the County of Simcoe.
-Indeed, the LTC Home says that two identical requests have been made to the hospital.8 - [53] The LTC Home says that most of the requests have been made by the same requester and are broad in nature.
-In support of these assertions, the Director's affidavit provided 10 copies of different access to information requests that the LTC Home was notified of as a potential affected party. - [54] In its representations, the LTC Home argues that it has been subjected to an excessive number of overly broad requests for access to voluminous records relating to the Outbreak, that the requests are identical or very similar to one another and appear to originate from the same requester.
-It points to Order MO-3406 and says that this high volume of excessively broad and similar requests is indicative of a pattern of conduct which amounts to an abuse of the right of access.
+[41] The LTC Home says that the law firm's request is an abuse of process and that it should be denied access to the records at issue for that reason.

+[42] In the Notice of Inquiry I sent to the LTC Home at the beginning of this inquiry I asked it to explain why it believes I should find that the request is an abuse of process, what factors I should consider when making this determination, and what the consequences of that finding should be.

+[43] After reviewing the LTC Home's representations on this issue, I determined that I did not need to hear from the other parties before deciding on this issue.
+Below, I have set out the most relevant parts of the LTC Home's arguments and I follow with my reasons for finding that the request is not an abuse of process.

+[44] The LTC Home begins by stating that the right of access under FIPPA is not engaged where the head is of the opinion on reasonable grounds that the request for access is frivolous or vexatious, and the head may refuse the request in such circumstances.

+[45] The LTC Home relies on the Ministry of Government and Consumer Services "Freedom of Information and Protection of Privacy Manual" which it says describes a frivolous and vexatious request as including those which amount to an abuse of the right of access.
+According to the LTC Home, the manual says the IPC considers it an abuse of process to use the access process to "make requests that are excessively broad in scope or unusually detailed" or which "coincide with the timing of other events (e.g., court proceedings)."10

+[46] The LTC Home says that it has received multiple notifications as an affected third party of requests for access to records pertaining to the Outbreak.
+Specifically, it says that 14 separate access requests for identical or similar records were made to OHH (or the North Simcoe Muskoka Local Health Integration Network), the Ministry of Long-Term Care, the Simcoe Muskoka District Health Unit, the Orillia Soldiers Memorial Hospital, Simcoe County and the Royal Victoria Hospital.
+It says that most of the requests have been made by the same requester and are broad in nature.
+In support of these assertions, the Director's affidavit provided 14 copies of different access to information requests that the LTC Home was notified of as a potential affected party.

-7 Freedom of Information and Protection of Privacy Manual, Information, Privacy and Archives Division Ministry of Government and Consumer Services, Queen's Printer for Ontario, 2018 at page 101.
+10 Freedom of Information and Protection of Privacy Manual, Information, Privacy and Archives Division Ministry of Government and Consumer Services, Queen's Printer for Ontario, 2018 at page 101.